 Skip to Content

-Learn how to transform data into information that is useful for crucial business decisions
+Join the unique Master of Analytics to learn how to transform data into information that is useful for crucial business decisions.

-Massey’s Master of Analytics will equip you with both the technical ability and the competence in critical thinking needed to transform massive amounts of data into information that is useful for crucial business or health organisation decisions.
+Massey’s Master of Analytics will equip you with both the technical ability and the competence in critical thinking needed to transform massive amounts of data into information that is useful for crucial organisation decisions.

 Rapid advances in digital technology and the internet allow businesses to collect and store unprecedented amounts of detailed data on customers, competitors, clients and internal activities.